aole/ClothSimulator/README.md

 # ClothSimulator

-Program to design to clothes and drape the resulting mesh in 3D.
+Program to design clothes and drape the resulting mesh in 3D.
 Design the clothes in 2D window, then simulate the clothes in 3D window to get realistic folds.
-The cloth is affected by gravity, collision geometry and other forces.
+The clothes is affected by gravity, collision geometry and other forces.

 ![Screenshot](screenshots/screenshot10.jpg?raw=true)